 What is SURF SMART?

-Mentors work under the guidance of a faculty adviser and receive training in mentoring throughout the spring semester, in a seminar course offered by the Graduate Division.
-Each SURF-SMART fellow student will receive a $5,000 fellowship, to support their participation in the program, and their Mentor will receive a stipend from the Graduate Division.
+Graduate student mentors work under the guidance of a faculty sponsor; in the spring semester, they receive mentorship training in a seminar offered by the Graduate Division.
+Each undergraduate SURF-SMART fellow will receive a $5,000 fellowship; graduate student mentors receive their stipends from the Graduate Division.

 - have a 3.0 GPA at UC Berkeley

 - all majors across campus are welcome, including undeclared students